 Robert A. Dowling, MD of the Urology Times said, “Buy and bill services typically include an administration charge and a separate drug charge.
 These treatments usually involve medicines that are expensive to acquire, cannot be self-administered, restricted by the manufacturer, or have other constraints compared to a “prescription.”

 For hospitals or health care providers, if any injury is to occur due to poor hospitalization, it must be reported.
-These events must be reported to legally secure the safety of the patients, their families, and the business or healthcare provider.
+This must happen to legally secure the safety of the patients, their families, and the business or healthcare provider.

 These hotlines are essential and necessary for not just the patients taking the drug, but also for the media.
 The media can reach out to these hotlines to gather truthful information on the recall for their stories or press releases.

-For more on pharma call centers and other benefits the solution offers companies, book a free consultation with us today!
+For more on pharma call centers and other benefits, book a free consultation with us today!